wothke/TinyLCD/README.md

-This library has not specifically been designed to be easily extensible/reusable for different types of displays - nor does it support any of the LCD-features that I do not use myself (e.g. scrolling, blinking, customized chars, etc).
+This library has not specifically been designed to be easily extensible/reusable for different types of displays - nor does it support any of the LCD-features that I do not use myself (e.g. scrolling, blinking, customized chars, etc are not implemented).
 The no frills functionality is limited to displaying characters within the fixed visible 16x2 area of the display.

 There are plenty of other more generic and also more functionally comprehensive LCD libraries available and if you are happy with their respective licensing then you might want to check those out.